clovenski/dtm-simulator/README.md

 # DTM Simulator

-Tool that can help design and test a deterministic Turing machine.
+A tool that can help design and test a deterministic Turing machine.

 ## Requirements

-Python 3
+- Python 3

+- Tkinter
+  - on Linux, `sudo apt-get install python3-tk` helped

 ## Usage